Behavioral Analytics and Anomaly Detection Template Macros (Beta)

 Viewing the macro source code

-You can view the behavioral analytics and anomaly detection macro source code in either your Panther Console or in the panther-analysis repository.
+After enabling the macros, you can view the behavioral analytics and anomaly detection macro source code in either your Panther Console or in the panther-analysis repository.

 To view the macro source code in your Panther Console: